Supervision: good practice for remote supervision of junior staff and trainee solicitors

 - other appropriate measures available

-Depending on the nature of the work the junior staff are doing, a mix of different communication methods will be suitable.
+Depending on the nature of the work junior staff are carrying out, a mix of different communication methods will be suitable.

 Clear and regular communication

 Clear communication and feedback are essential to enabling junior staff to understand their roles and responsibilities.